SaqibAli47/remove-bg/README.md

 # Background Removal API

-A FastAPI application that removes backgrounds from images using the rembg library.
+A FastAPI-based service that removes backgrounds from images using the rembg library.

 ## Features
 - Remove background from images